-The Forensic Science Initiative (FSI) is the training, outreach, and research effort of Forensic Science at West Virginia University.
-FSI’s primary mission is to provide free training and continuing education to public forensic service providers, including law enforcement officers.
+The Forensic and Investigative Science Outreach is the training, outreach, and research effort of Forensic Science at West Virginia University.
+Our primary mission is to provide free training and continuing education to public forensic service providers, including law enforcement officers.

 FSI partners with many professional forensic science organizations and other forensic science agencies to provide continuing education on the science behind modern crime investigations.